devgeniem/wp-sanitize-accented-uploads/readme.txt

 See `$ wp sanitize --help` for more.

 == Changelog ==

+= 1.0.1 =
+* Replaces files which have accidentally turned into NFD too.
+First tries the filename found from DB and then tries NFD version of file name if it didn't succeed.

 = 1.0 =
 * Initial release which works in multisites too.